Ford Edge 2007-2014: problems, engine options, pros and cons

 Leaks under the car, as well as the smell of coolant or burnt oil coming from under the hood, indicate a problem.
 The low coolant level in the expansion bottle might also be an indication of leaking coolant.
 If coolant leaks from a water pump in a V6, the repair will be expensive.
 Check the oil on the dipstick and avoid the vehicle if it looks like the coolant is mixed with oil, see how it looks here: how to check the engine when buying a used car.
 Several owners mentioned a leaking power steering hose.
 Before buying a used Ford Edge, have it inspected by a trusted mechanic.
 Ask to check for leaks and assess the condition of the engine and transmission, a water pump in a V6 and a turbocharger in the 2.0L EcoBoost engine.

 You might also be interested:

-Maintenance tips: Avoid overheating the engine; change the engine oil regularly and keep other fluids clean - this will prevent many problems.
+Maintenance tips: Avoid overheating the engine; change the engine oil regularly and keep other fluids clean - this will help prevent many problems.
 We always recommend regular inspections in the shop with the car on the hoist to keep it safe - at least once a year.
 The reason is that many components cannot be inspected in a drive-through quick lube place.
 For example, a bad ball joint (part of the control arm) is hard to notice unless a mechanic checks it with the car on the hoist.
 When bringing your vehicle for service, ask to check the A/C drain; if it's clogged up, water will leak from the HVAC system inside the car.
 A timely spark plug replacement will help avoid more serious problems like failed ignition coils.
-Consider rust proofing if you live in the area where salt is used on the roads in winter.
+Consider rust proofing if you live in an area where salt is used on the roads in winter.
 By Samarins.com Staff